efene/efene.github.io/_sources/language-introduction.txt

 is an expression, which means it returns a value.

-So that's a verbose way to describe how to define such a simple function, don't worry, as we go along we will asume undestanding on things explained before.
+So that's a verbose way to describe how to define such a simple function, don't worry, as we go along we will assume understanding on things explained before.

 Variables on Function Arguments
 -------------------------------